Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/api/types/Instance.md

  `Instance:GetFullName(): string`

 The **GetFullName** method returns the concatenation of the [Name](/api/types/Instance#name) of each ancestor of the instance and the instance itself, separated by `.` characters.
-If an ancestor is a [DataModel](/api/types/DataModel), it is not included.
+If an ancestor is a DataModel, it is not included.

+## GetService

+ `Instance:GetService(name: string): Instance`

+*This member only exists if the instance is of class DataModel.*

+The **GetService** method returns the first child of the DataModel whose [ClassName](/api/types/Instance#classname) equals *className*.
+If no such child exists, then a new instance of *className* is created.
+The [Name](/api/types/Instance#name) of the instance is set to *className*, [sym.IsService](/api/types/Instance#symisservice) is set to true, and [Parent](/api/types/Instance#parent) is set to the DataModel.

+If the DataModel has a descriptor, then GetService will throw an error if the created class's descriptor does not have the "Service" tag set.

 ## IsA